What is the Green Homes Grant Scheme?

 It’s believed the new incentive will benefit up to 600,000 homes in England.

-Applications are already being accepted for the scheme which launches in September.
+Applications are already being accepted for the scheme which launched in September 2020.
 Here’s what you need to know.

 What does the scheme provide?